 2. Caribbean Basin Initiative.
-The administration's proposal to provide trade and certain tax incentives for economic development in the Caribbean Basisn made substantial progress in the 97th Congress, but still awaits final action.
-This is likely to be a priority item for the administration.
+The administration's proposal to provide trade and certain tax incentives for economic development in the Caribbean Basin made substantial progress in the 97th Congress, but still awaits final action.
+This is likely to be a priority item for the administration; The Finance Committee will hold hearings on April 13.

 3. Enterprise Zones.
-The Finance Committee reported out a modified version of the administration's enterprise zone proposal in September, but no further action was taken.
+The Finance Committee reported out a modified version of the administration's enterprise zone proposal last September, but no further action was taken.
 The proposal is likely to come up again in connection with discussion of job-creation and economic development proposals, and possibly could be acted on with further refinements.
 A major question is whether the House will take an interest in the idea, which they did not in the 97th Congress.